 To provide some guidance and support to (aspiring) collectors, Dutch publishing company MarkMedia & Art has conducted a comprehensive, survey among almost 200 collectors worldwide.
-In February 2022, the KLM House Index was released for a 2nd time (the first survey was published in 2016).
-You will find the most recent results and the average price of the Limited Editions and Specials at the bottom of this article.
-MarkMedia & Art operates independently from KLM Royal Dutch Airlines.
+In February 2022, the KLM House Index was released for a 3nd time (the first survey was published in 2016, the second in 2020).
+You will find the most recent average price of all Limited Editions and Specials at the bottom of this article.

 A lasting wedding present

 On April 30, 2013, on the day Willem-Alexander ascended the throne to become king of the Netherlands, Business Class passengers who boarded an intercontinental KLM flight at Schiphol Airport were given a small edition of the Royal Palace as a souvenir to this day.
 Even more exclusive is the 360° version of the 17th-century edifice, with both front and rear facades, which KLM commissioned in the summer of 2014.
 This miniature is given by the president of KLM as a gift to diplomats, important (foreign) partners and high ranking guests.
 In 2021, one piece was also auctioned off during a festive event of the Netherland-America Foundation.

-The National Maritme Museum
+The Maritime Museum Amsterdam